aibioinfolab-ufpr/sweep-matlab/README.md

 setGlobalDev(0);
 global DEV_MODE

-Please refer to the readme.txt file to understand the tool
+Refer to the readme.txt file to understand the tool's inputs and outputs.

 ## The SWeeP Standalone Executable